 Above-fold lead capture done right

-Most agency homepages make you click through to a contact page.
 SmartSites puts a lead capture form directly in the hero section.
-Below it sits a wall of partner badges: Inc. 5000 for nine consecutive years, Google Premier Partner 2025, Microsoft Select Partner, BBB A+ rating, Meta Business Partner, Amazon Ads Verified Partner.
+Below it sits a wall of partner badges, including Inc. 5000 (nine consecutive years) and major platform certifications.

-A “Book Meeting” sticky sidebar follows visitors as they scroll, and the phone number is prominent in the header.
+A sticky sidebar follows visitors as they scroll, so the path to a conversation is never more than one click away.
 The work portfolio shows real screenshots and measurable results.
-The design is clean but not flashy, which is the point.
-SmartSites proves you don’t need award-winning visuals to convert—you need trust signals and frictionless contact paths.
+The design is clean but not flashy.
+Trust signals and frictionless contact paths do the converting here, not visual flair.

 The gap is team authenticity.
 The company page doesn’t feature individual team members with any depth.
 For a prospect choosing between SmartSites and a competitor, knowing who they’d actually work with would help close the deal.